nasa/fprime/docs/Tutorials/MathComponent/md/Tutorial.md

 Here we do the following:

-1. If the parameter identifier is `PARAMID_FACTOR` (the parameter identifier corresponding to the `FACTOR` parameter, then get the parameter value and emit an event report.
+1. If the parameter identifier is `PARAMID_FACTOR` (the parameter identifier corresponding to the `FACTOR` parameter), then get the parameter value and emit an event report.

 1. Otherwise fail an assertion.